ABCs of Accounting and Bookkeeping for Airbnb Investors

 Does Airbnb collect occupancy tax?

 Airbnb collects and pays certain occupancy taxes for hosts in specific jurisdictions.
-In some areas, you may still be required to manually collect occupancy taxes.
+You may still be required to collect occupancy taxes in some areas manually.
 This can happen if Airbnb collects regional taxes but not local taxes.

 Does Airbnb collect sales tax?